 Biography

 Carly Creley is a professional educator and Certified Naturalist from Los Angeles, California.
 She uses art to share her experiences in the natural world with others.
 She holds a bachelor’s degree in Agribusiness Management, and masters degrees in Environmental Science and in Education.
-This combination gives her an intense interest in environmental justice, which is the focus of her current artistic work and scholarship.
+This combination gives her an intense interest in environmental justice, which is the focus of her current artistic work and scholarship, Imperial Geographies: How Pollution, Labor, and Border Policy Create the Modern Salton Sea and Imperial Valley.

 She hopes that her work draws others to venture out on their own journeys to places that will become just as important to them as they are to her.